-There are existing pavements along the B1172 and New Road.
+There are existing pavements opposite the site along the boundaries with New Road and the B1172.
 These provide access to village services and facilities.
 Footway connections into these can be provided.
 There is a regular peak-time bus service connecting the site with the main population centres of Norwich and Wymondham.
 The bus services are First Bus 13A/B/C, 15 and Konect Bus 6/6A.
-The nearest bus stops are opposite the New Road junction and on New Road.
+The nearest bus stops are opposite the site on New Road.

-Compatibility with Neighbouring uses

-There are not considered to be any constraints with regard to the compatibility of neighbouring uses, which are either residential in character or open farmland.
+Compatibility with Neighbouring uses There are not considered to be any constraints with regard to the compatibility of neighbouring uses, which are either residential in character or open farmland.
 The site will not adversely impact on the residential amenity of these properties.

-Conclusions

-Based upon the above site suitability analysis it is considered that this site is SUITABLE for development and should be allocated within the Greater Norwich Local Plan.
+Conclusions Based upon the above site suitability analysis it is considered that this site is SUITABLE for development and should be allocated within the Greater Norwich Local Plan.